varchar-io/fcs/README.md

 This is AI module serving Columns intelligence need.
 Some of external services are directly used by api, such as GPT-3.
 But this module includes all the interfaces serving columns internally.

+## Public API
+You can get started with this public API in production from [here](https://app.fina.money/doc/vAmbM52OaDgRal?ref=github).

 ## Flask
 Flask is simple service we use build up a web service, install it from
 ```